 Trainer at Dog A.I.D.

-Mike Garner is an assistance dog trainer for Dog A.I.D. in Brighton & Hove.
+Mike Garner volunteers as an assistance dog trainer for Dog A.I.D. in Brighton & Hove.

 I am a registered instructor with Dog A.I.D.
 (Assistance in Disability)